 Yes. at least I’m trying to.

-Yeah, some of this is mechanical control, right, and understanding how to control the musculature in your throat.
+Some of this is mechanical control, right, and understanding how to control the musculature in your throat.
 To close the airway a little bit more, and then slowly release the diaphragm.
-Now, I mean, if you think about it, this, just just from a mechanical perspective, not even talking about the chemistry that’s going on, but just from a simple mechanical perspective, two weeks really isn’t that much time to practice a skill.
-Right?
+If you think about it, this, just just from a mechanical perspective, not even talking about the chemistry that’s going on, but just from a simple mechanical perspective, two weeks really isn’t that much time to practice a skill.
 So it’ll take some, especially something that’s more subtle in nature, your diaphragm and your intercostals.
 So it’ll take some time to develop just enough awareness around those tissues, and probably the first thing that will happen is you’ll start feeling them better.
 And then you’ll get better control over them just because you’ll have a relationship with where they are in space, I would say was sometime in the last six months or so.
 I felt my lungs.
 Most people think they feel their lungs, but what you’re really feeling is your ribs.
 But in the last six months or so, I started feeling my lungs, the literal space of my lungs moving.
 And that, I’ll tell you what that trip that tripped me out.